eliseodesign/eliseodesign/README.md

 [Ver Portafolio web](https://eliseo.netlify.app/)

-Frontend developer and a bit of backend
+Frontend Developer - Learning a bit of backend

-Soy un programador autodidacta y estudiante de la carrera técnica de ingeniería en desarrollo de software en la Escuela Superior Franciscana Especializada, con experiencia en el desarrollo web frontend, con conocimientos también de desarrollo backend, gestión, control de proyectos como sus versiones.
+I'm a self-taught programmer and student of the technical career engineering in software development at the Escuela Superior Franciscana with experience in frontend web development, with knowledge also in backend frontend, with knowledge also in backend development.

 <div align="center">